Shelbournator/thoughts/_posts/2026-02-18-the-architecture-of-human-capital.md

 ## I. Orders of Productive Effect

+Individuals are a stacked network of components in the same way as nations.
 At the macroeconomic level, productivity differences between nations are largely explained by three variables:
 *   Capital investment
 *   Managerial coordination
 *   Institutional environment

 These are not independent.
 They form a hierarchy of causal leverage.
-The same hierarchy appears at the level of the individual.
+We can model indiviudals in the same way.

 ### First Order — Tools (Value Production) - What can you do?
 This layer determines baseline productive capacity.
 Examples include: